piyoraik/immich-eks/README.md

 ## File Descriptions

+- `namespace.yaml`: Creates the `immich` namespace where all resources will be deployed.
 - `storageClass.yaml`: Defines a default `StorageClass` named `auto-ebs-sc` that uses the `ebs.csi.eks.amazonaws.com` provisioner.
 This is intended for use with the EKS Auto Mode for the EBS CSI driver, which simplifies dynamic volume provisioning.
 - `immichStorage.yaml`: Creates a `PersistentVolumeClaim` named `immich-library` for storing Immich's photo and video library.
 - `argocd/`: This directory contains the Argo CD `Application` manifests.